festivitymishra/festivitymishra.github.io/_projects/(2)PCVC.md

 ![preview](https://github.com/festivitymishra/festivitymishra.github.io/blob/master/_projects/figures/Facematch.jpg?raw=true)

 #### Business Problem :
+Misselling is a major cause of concern where the customer claims he/she did not buy but someone else made the purchase in their name.
+<b> Pre conversion verification </b> is a mandatory process where a new customer records a video to say he/she made the purchase.
+But this process is not full proof and manual checking with an increasing customer base is not prossible.

 #### Solution :
-* Developed a Face recognition system to reduce fraud in virtual customer onboarding with DeepFace embeddings.
+* Developed a Face recognition system to reduce fraud in virtual customer onboarding.

+*  Developed a face-matching algorithm that compared faces of customers from the frames of mandatory video with their KYC documents submitted at the time of application.

+•  Face matching uses <b>  face embeddings from DeepFace (facebook) model </b> with the help of <b> haar cascade , dlib and opencv.</b>

-* Trained a CNN model for anti spoofing and deployed the model as a service using docker and ECS.
+• Trained a <b>CNN model for anti-spoofing </b> and deployed the model as a service using Docker and ECS.

+• Designed the serverless backed on AWS along with services for the admin console to audit the model performance.

 ___